Navid200/xDrip/docs/RestrictedSettings.md

 ## Allow Restricted Settings
 [xDrip](../README.md) >> Allow Restricted Settings

-Some features require access to restricted settings on your phone depending on the Android version.
+Some features require access to restricted settings on your phone, depending on the Android version.
-To grant that permission, follow the instructions on this page.
+To grant this permission, follow the instructions below:

-- Navigate to xDrip app info under Android Settings.
+1- Navigate to the xDrip app info page under Android Settings.
-- From the 3-dot menu at the top right, select `Allow restricted settings`.
+2- Tap the three-dot menu in the top-right corner and select `Allow restricted settings`.
 ![](./images/AllowRestrictedSettings.png)

-- Approve the confirmation request.
+3- Approve the confirmation request.
 ![](./images/AllowRestrictedSettings2.png)